-To successfully run a Forex trading business, you'll need to have a realistic understanding of what it isn't.
+To run a successful Forex business, you'll need to have a realistic understanding of what it is, and what it isn't.

 There are many misconceptions about Forex trading being perpetuated online, and it's important that we clarify some of the most crucial ones before we continue.